RupamG/healthy-bites/README.md

     * CSS
     * Javascript

-For Cutom domain name:
+For Custom domain name:
     www.freenom.com

 ```

 ```
-> For the whole procedure of Hosting in AWS, Please refer to the project report document(Availabe in the repository..).
+> For the whole procedure of Hosting in AWS,
+Please refer to the project report document
+(Availabe in the repository..).

 ```

 ```
 This minor project is Submitted in partial fulfilment of the requirements for the award of Bachelor of Technology (B.Tech) In the department of Computer Science & Engineering of Kaziranga University.

 ```